GeneralBots/botbook/src/11-features/conversation.md

 ## Multi-Turn Interaction Patterns

 Conversations rarely consist of single isolated exchanges.
-Users ask follow-up questions, refine requests, and reference earlier parts of the conversation.
-BotServer's architecture specifically supports these multi-turn patterns through careful context management and entity tracking.
+Users ask follow-up questions, refine requests, and reference earlier parts of the conversation. botserver's architecture specifically supports these multi-turn patterns through careful context management and entity tracking.

 When a user says "Book a meeting for tomorrow" followed by "Make it at 2 PM," the system must understand that "it" refers to the meeting mentioned in the previous turn.
 This reference resolution happens automatically through the included conversation history, which gives the model the context needed to interpret pronouns and implicit references correctly.